 After call resolution, the parameters of the mapping include: the context parameter (if any), the owned parameters (from Operation::ownedParameter), and the parameters declared as result.

-All out parameters, including result parameters, have their value initialized to null.
-All in or inout non null values, except for the primitive types are passed by reference.
-However it is not legal to change the value when an object is declared with in direction kind.
+All Class parameters are passed or returned by reference.
+An in Class parameter may not be modified.